karencfisher/simple-chat/readme.md

 ```

 The <span style="color: gray">PRETEXT</span> defines a role or character for the conversational agent, or other
 wise define it's purpose.
-It is defined in a text file in the working directory with the file name of 'pretext.txt'.
-If one wants to omit a pretext (using GPT-3 essentially out of the box), the file can simply be omitted.
+It is defined in a text file in the working directory with the file name of 'pretext.txt' ('chat_pretext.txt' for ChatGPT).
+If one wants to omit a pretext (using the AI essentially out of the box), the file can simply be omitted.

 The <span style="color: gray">CONTEXT</span> then is the rolling, recent conversation.